 Epidemics and earthquakes from the 3rd century onwards struck the city a blow from which it never recovered, and Idyma was buried in the pages of history.
 The Turks first arrived in Gokova in the 13th century during the time of the Mentese Principality, and the area became part of the Ottoman Empire in 1420.

 The streams of Akcapinar and Kadin which flow into the gulf at Akyaka provide cool retreats during the hot summer months.
-There are small fish restaurants on the banks of the Kadin, which is a home to otters.
+There are small fish restaurants on the banks of the Kadin, which is home to otters.
 Gokova marsh south of Akyaka is visited by many migrating birds, including flamingos and pelicans, and in 1988 an environmental conservation programme was launched at Akyaka.

 As well as the abundant wildlife, Akyaka is famous for its traditional whitewashed houses, and the town's architectural fame was further enhanced by the house of Nail Cakirhan which won the Agha Khan Prize for Architecture.
 Akyaka is 29 kilometers from Mugla, and 32 kilometers from Marmaris.